csabbee/tech_assessment/DOCUMENTATION.md

 Eventually that's why I decided to use `Vite`

 #### React MUI
 For me this was just a preference really.
-I like the material UI design/look, and I've know about React MUI for a while now.
+I like the material UI design/look, and I've known about React MUI for a while now.

 ### Backend
 #### Testing